 2 Categories of Results From SEO

-Next, let’s make sure we’re on the same page about the types of results you can expect from your campaign:
+Next, let’s make sure we’re on the same page about the types of results produced by an SEO campaign for any law firm:

 Category 1: Your rankings begin to improve